fkemps/FortiPoC-Toolkit-for-GCP/README.md

 `-gl  | --global-access-list`             List global access to instances `-gs  | --global-access-status`           Status glocal access to instances

-#### Globallist
+#### Network tags (firewall-rules)
-The globalaccesslist action can be used to list the firewall-rules applied to the selected FortiPoC instances.
+The accesslist action can be used to list the network tags (firewall-rules) applied to the selected FortiPoC instances.

 `./gcpcmd-new.sh europe test globalaccesslist`